Commands

 Requires the jobs feature:

-cargo install rapina-cli --features jobs-postgresrapina openapi export
+cargo install rapina-cli --features jobs-postgresrapina llms export

 Export the OpenAPI specification to a file: